MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-active-directory-join.md

 ![AVD with both directory options](images/AADJ1.png)

 Selecting Azure Active Directory will join all the VMs to your AAD.
 It also enables the option to enroll these VMs with Intune directly:

 ![AVD with AAD optionb selected](images/AADJ2.png)

-In the deployment you will now notice a new Extension called AADLoginForWindows has been installed that has achieved the AADJ and optionally the Intune enrollment if selected:
+In the deployment, you will now notice a new Extension called AADLoginForWindows has been installed that has achieved the AADJ and optionally the Intune enrollment if selected:
 ![AVD with AAD deployment completed](images/AADJ3.png)

 ## Which AAD will these VMs join?
 What you will see is there is no option to specify a particular AAD.
 This is because the VMs will be automatically joined to the same AAD that the Azure subscription is also connected to.
-This is the same as it is today for the AVD objects such as, Host pools, Application Groups and Workspaces - they all get deployed directly into the subscription that is connected to the AAD that contains your user objects and inherits that AAD as an IDP and uses the user identities held within it.
-However, the session host VM's can be manually deployed in a separate subscription connected to a separate AAD if that is required.
-In this scenario the VMs have no dependency on the AAD so can go into any Azure subscription.
+This is the same as it is today for the AVD objects such as, Host pools, Application Groups or Workspaces - they all get deployed directly into the subscription that is connected to the AAD that contains your user objects and inherits that AAD as an IDP and uses the user identities held within it.
+However, the session host VMs can be manually deployed in a separate subscription connected to a separate AAD if that is required.
+In this scenario, the VMs have no dependency on the AAD so can go into any Azure subscription.
 They only require line of sight to an AD DS Domain Controller in a domain that is itself synchronizing user objects up to the AAD that the actual AVD objects are also connected to.

 With AADJ this is no longer supported as the AAD that these session hosts are joined to is directly inherited from the subscription where this deployment is running from.
 So, the VMs need to be in the same subscription as all the other AVD objects.